Optimal investment-consumption problem: post-retirement with minimum guarantee: Optimal Control Problem

-We consider a retiree with age 60 who is going to postpone the annuitization until the age 75, which means $T=15$.
-The main purpose of a retiree in postponing the annuity purchase is to reach the desired annuity.
-Let $F$ be the target for the terminal accumulated wealth, $X(T)$, by which the retiree can purchase the desired annuity at the age 75.
-In other words, if $a_{75}$ is the actuarial value of the unitary lifetime annuity at the age 75, then $\frac{ F}{a_{75}}$ would be the desired annuity.
-Moreover, during the decumulation phase, part of the retiree's concern is on the consumption and he or she would like to have the maximum consumption rate $C_1$.
+Let the decumulation phase be represented by the time interval $[0,T]$.
+We consider a retiree with age $a_0$ who is going to postpone the annuitization until the age $a_1=a_0+T$.
+The main aim of a retiree in postponing the annuity purchase is to reach the desired annuity.
+Let $F$ be the target for the terminal accumulated wealth, $X_T$, by which the retiree can purchase the desired annuity at the age $a_1$.
+In other words, if $a_{a_1}$ is the actuarial value of the unitary lifetime annuity at the age $a_1$, then $\frac{ F}{a_{a_1}}$ would be the desired annuity.
+Furthermore, during the decumulation phase, part of the retiree's concern is on the consumption and he or she would like to consume at the maximum admissible rate $C_1$.
 Therefore, we write the loss function by two terms.
-One term, as the running cost, is formulated by the consumption and is considered as the distance from the desired rate, $C_1$.
-Moreover, this term is weighted by the impact factor $\kappa$.
-The second term is based on the final annuity and is written as the distance from the specified target $\frac{ F}{a_{75}}$.
+One term, as the running cost, is defined as the penalizing deviation of the interim consumption from the desired rate $C_1$ and is weighted by $\kappa > 0$.
+The second term is written as the penalizing deviation from the targeted annuity $\frac{ F}{a_{a_1}}$ at the terminal time.